mozilla-services/msisdn-gateway/README.md

 Registration process flow
 -------------------------

-  1. The client make a ``/register`` request and receive a sessionToken.
+  1. The client make a ``/register`` request.

+  -- The server choose the verification process based on MSISDN, MCC and MNC codes and return
+     a sessionToken and a verify endpoint.

+  2. The client make a ``/sms/verify`` (verify endpoint) request

-  2. The server send a SMS to the MSISDN.
+  -- The server send a SMS with a code and return the number used to send it (for silent SMS catch)

   3. The client ask for ``/verify_code`` with the sessionToken and the code and get a BrowserID certificate.
-  4. If needed the client can also ask for a new code with ``/resend_code`` and its sessionToken.
+  4. If needed the client can also ask for a new code with ``/sms/resend_code`` and its sessionToken.
   5. Finally the client can destroy its registration using ``/unregister`` and its sessionToken.

 How to install?